 Heroin addiction brings many risks along with it.
 For instance, some of the risks of heroin addiction include:

 It’s critical to seek heroin detox and addiction treatment services to avoid this addiction’s long-term consequences.

-In Fort Lauderdale and West Palm Beach, Florida, Serenity House Detox provides the help you or your loved one need after heroin addiction.
-Serenity House Detox offers many services as part of supervised, safe heroin or opiate detox, including:
+In Fort Lauderdale and Jupiter, Florida, Serenity House Detox & Recovery provides the help you or your loved one need after heroin addiction.
+Serenity House Detox & Recovery offers many services as part of supervised, safe heroin or opiate detox, including:

 - Individual therapy

 - Medical detox